komoju/komoju-magento/README.md

 When configuring the "API Settings" section of the plugin use the following values:

-"Komoju merchant ID" in the plugin is "Merchant UUID" in the Merchant Settings dashboard.
+"Merchant UUID" in the plugin is "Merchant UUID" in the Merchant Settings dashboard.
-"Secret Key from Komoju" in the plugin is "Secret Key" in the Merchant Settings dashboard.
+"Secret Key" in the plugin is "Secret Key" in the Merchant Settings dashboard.

 ### Configuring the KOMOJU webhook